Heaty566/TNGaming-web-fullstack/README.md

 # Issue

 I stopped this project on April 26, because I got tired when working with everything (Frontend, Backend, Design) that made this project grown very slow.
 I think it will be better for me to move on to learning something new.
 Thank you so much, I'm always welcome your contribution to this project.

+# Update

+I'm going to rebuild this project soon.